 Academic Suspension Appeal Process for Undergraduates

-A student who has not served the requisite length of suspension and wishes to request a waiver of the suspension term may appeal to the college dean in charge of the student's academic program to forego the suspension and continue enrollment.
-The student must first contact the Office of Undergraduate Academic Advising and compose an appeal letter addressing each of the following:
+A student who has not served the requisite length of suspension and wishes to request a waiver of the suspension term may appeal to the department chair in charge of the student's academic program to forego the suspension and continue enrollment.
+The student must first contact their college academic advisor and compose an appeal letter addressing each of the following:

 - A summary of the situation which resulted in poor academic performance and ultimate suspension;